ssFADIL/EBS/README.md

 *Create a snapshot of your volume
 *Create a new volume from your snapshot
 *Attach and mount the new volume to your EC2 instance

+## Illustration:

+# STEP 1:
+In this step, you will create and attach an Amazon EBS volume to a new Amazon EC2 instance.You will see an existing volume that is being used by the Amazon EC2 instance.
+This volume has a size of 8 GiB, which makes it easy to distinguish from the volume you will create next, which will be 1 GiB in size.